-Walk Savannah’s Historic District with cocktails and bar bites at four stops
+Explore Savannah’s bars with cocktails and hearty bites

-The activity runs regardless of rain.
-In the event of extreme weather conditions, such as hurricanes, we will do whatever we can to reschedule where available or otherwise cancel and refund.
+Runs regardless of rain.
+In extreme weather conditions, such as hurricanes, the activity will be rescheduled where available or canceled with a refund.

 No. Your guide can locate your reservation using the name on the booking.